This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 On top of that, both of these product types are super budget friendly.
 Many offset smokers, kamado grills, and other common smoker types can run you into the $500 to $1,000+ range.
 With both electric and propane smokers, you can expect to only pay around $200 give or take for a quality cooker.

 Even though they share many similarities, these are in fact two very different smoker classes.

 Electric smokers are super easy to use, and utilize an electric connection to generate heat through a heating element that’s similar to one you’d find in your oven.
 By nature, electric smokers can’t run very hot, which isn’t necessarily a bad thing since most smoking cooks are done at a range of 200-275°F. This also makes electric smokers an ideal vessel for cold smoking.

-Since electric smokers rely on a plug in electrical connection, they aren’t particularly portable and also aren’t ideal for using in the rain.
+Since electric smokers rely on a plug in electrical connection, they aren’t particularly portable and also aren’t ideal for use in the rain.

 Propane smokers on the other hand are much more portable and a little easier to take on the go.
 You can also get away with using them in a tiny bit of adverse weather, and they cook your food by igniting propane gas and creating a flame via burners inside of the smokers.

 Propane smokers are also capable of reaching higher temperatures vs electric smokers – which isn’t necessarily a great thing for smoking.
 It can come in handy to crisp up the outside of say, a chicken, after you smoke it, but otherwise you’ll need to make sure you don’t set your temperature dial too high on a propane smoker.
 So in that regard they require a little bit more babysitting compared to their electric counterparts.